juanclopgar97/python_sharp/README.md

   - ('function result'): result of *first_delegate* execution
   - 'method result': result of *test_instance.method* execution.

+#### Delegates Summary

 As summary, Delegates are really usefull to execute a bulk of callables, and its return values (if any) are returned by the delegate in a tuple.

 ### Events

+In programming, an event refers to an action or occurrence that a program can detect and respond to.
+Events can be triggered by user interactions (like clicking a button, typing text, or moving a mouse), system-generated activities (like a file being updated or a timer expiring), or even messages from other parts of the program.
+Typically, an event is associated with subscribers (event listeners) which are functions or blocks of code designed to execute when the specific event occurs.

+Events are commonly part of an event-driven programming paradigm, where the flow of the program is determined by these events.

-Events can be implemented as members of an instance or a class (static events) on different flavors, we can group this flavors into 3 main implementations:
+Events can be implemented as members of an instance or a class (static events) on different ways, in this module we can group this "ways" into 3 main implementations:

 1. **Simple events** (Normally implemented as *property changed* events):
   This events only "notify" that something relevant happens, they do not provide extra information about the event like: How, When, Why etc